machal/cssmine-content/content/css3-border-image.md

   url(border-image-source.png) 21 23 repeat;
 ```

 Done.
-You can try an example at
+You can view an example at
 [cdpn.io/e/DLkjm](http://cdpn.io/e/DLkjm).